-- Condemns the horrific terrorist attack by Hamas on Israel on October 7, 2023, and supports DOD assistance to Israel to increase the amount of humanitarian assistance provided to civilians in Gaza. - Increases support for U.S.-Israel counter-tunneling cooperation. - Authorizes an increase of \$47.5 million for U.S.-Israel cooperation on emerging technology. - Requires congressional notification after any weapons or related materials are transferred by Iran to an Iranian-linked group or a second country, and requires an annual report on actions the U.S. is taking to counter and deter such weapons transfers. - Directs an assessment of the capabilities of the Lebanese Armed Forces and their willingness to counter terrorist organizations. - Directs the DOD Inspector General to conduct a report on the Gaza pier. - Authorizes DOD to provide Israel with intelligence, advice, and support to assist in Israel's pursuit of senior Hamas leaders. - Establishes a subject matter expert exchange program between U.S. military forces and ally and partner forces in the Middle East. - Extends the authority to provide assistance to vetted Syrian groups, Iraqi Security Forces, and the Kurdish Peshmerga for countering the Islamic State of Iraq and Syria (ISIS). - Expresses the committee's support for an extension of the Special Immigrant Visa program for Afghans.
+- Condemns the horrific terrorist attack by Hamas on Israel on October 7, 2023, and supports DOD assistance to Israel to increase the amount of humanitarian assistance provided to civilians in Gaza. - Increases support for U.S.-Israel counter-tunneling cooperation. - Authorizes an increase of \$47.5 million for U.S.-Israel cooperation on emerging technology. - Requires congressional notification after any weapons or related materials are transferred by Iran to an Iranian-linked group or a second country. - Authorizes DOD to provide Israel with intelligence, advice, and support to assist in Israel's pursuit of senior Hamas leaders. - Establishes a subject matter expert exchange program between U.S. military forces and ally and partner forces in the Middle East. - Extends the authority to provide assistance to vetted Syrian groups, Iraqi Security Forces, and the Kurdish Peshmerga for countering the Islamic State of Iraq and Syria (ISIS).